Wakfu (TV series): Other

-A charismatic Rogue that is a well-known collector of Shushu and is able to wield many of them without losing control over them.
+A charismatic Rogue who is a well-known collector of Shushu and is able to wield many of them without losing control over them.
 He is extremely sly and cunning, always trying to gain the upper hand through deceptive means and likes to play dirty.
 His deceptiveness sometimes becomes his own undoing; during a fight with Evangelyne over the possession of Percedal -- who was trapped in Rubilax's sword body -- he falls off the edge of a building, hanging upside down at the end of a rope.
 He promises Eva that he won't trick her if she saves him, however, when he gets to the ledge, he tries to kill her with a sword Shushu.
 Eva dodges the attack, and Remington ends up destroying the ledge he was hanging onto and plummets to his apparent death.
-However, it is revealed that he did survive the fall in Episode 8 of Season 2.
+However, it is revealed that he did survive the fall in Episode 8 of the second season.
 He meets Eva again in prison where he releases Anathar.
 Later on, he, Sadlygrove and Yugo are taken to the Shushu world.
 He is left behind while the others escape so he could save his brother, Grany and is presumed dead once again.
 Remington and Grany are later seen as Rushu's personal slave/masseur in Episode 20 until they escape through the Shushu invasion portal in Episode 24.
-At the end of the Battle of Crimson Claw Archipelago, Remington takes Eva hostage in exchange for Rubilax (in sword form) but is defeated and both are knocked in the sea, presumed to be dead.
-However, they're last seen sailing into the sunset in a wrecked submarine.
+At the end of the Battle of Crimson Claw Archipelago, Remington takes Eva hostage in exchange for Rubilax, but is defeated and knocked into the sea.
+Remington and Eva are last seen sailing into the sunset in a wrecked submarine.